Bangkok transport

 Bangkok’s two rail networks cover the central and expanded city.
 The BTS (above-ground) connects most tourist and business areas: Sukhumvit, Silom, Chatuchak, On Nut.
 The MRT (underground) loops through Hua Lamphong, Chatuchak, Silom/Lumphini, and now extends to the outer suburbs.

 A Rabbit Card (BTS) or stored-value MRT card makes journeys faster than buying single tickets.
-Cards available at all stations.
+Cards are available at all stations - tourists now need passport registration to buy one in person.
 Single fares: ฿17–62 depending on distance.

 The rail network does not reach the Grand Palace, Wat Pho, or Khao San Road - these require a ferry, tuk-tuk, or Grab.